lundegaard/react-union.org/content/docs/union-component/common-data-descriptors.md

 It must be a `<script>` element with the `data-union-common` HTML attribute.

-Please note that although you can provide multiple common data descriptors to React-union, it is discouraged if you don't have control over their order in the portal or CMS.
+Please note that although you can provide multiple common data descriptors to React Union, it is discouraged if you don't have control over their order in the portal or CMS.

 ## Attributes